In her piece "A drop of love in the cloud" (2018), artist Fei Liu writes about the like/heart button as a

 “Thank you for your honesty, and don’t worry: the feelings are mutual 😉,” I replied.

 That Facebook Messenger conversation marked the beginning of my first relationship.
-But that fateful night a week before high school started was the cumulation of a summer of maximum teenage angst and pseudo-intellectualism.
+But that fateful night a week before high school started was the culmination of a summer of maximum teenage angst and pseudo-intellectualism.
 Our daily long, “deep” conversations over complete sentence Facebook messages with perfect grammar included discussions on the meaning of our existence, the ideal form of governance, my struggle with self harm, and Justin’s grappling with his father’s death.
 We also posted a series of dark artwork and musings—on everything from humanity’s obsession with rarity to the purpose of emotions to the “real” difference between pessimism and realism—onto our joint Wordpress blog named after our online pen names “Jinlau & Axiom,” which garnered around 140 followers.

 Excerpts from “Jinlau & Axiom” Wordpress Blog *